 On paper, both involve fat gain.
 In reality, the drivers are very different.

-Regular weight gain from a sustained caloric surplus tends to distribute more evenly across the body.
+Regular weight gain from a sustained calorie surplus tends to distribute more evenly across the body.
 It generally responds predictably to a modest calorie deficit, increased activity, and consistent dietary changes.
-It follows a relatively straightforward energy balance equation.

 Hormonal belly fat — particularly the kind driven by chronic cortisol elevation — behaves differently in several important ways:

-• It can actually increase when exercise intensity is too high, because excessive training adds to the body's total stress load.
+- It can increase when exercise intensity is too high, because excessive training adds to the body's total stress load.

-This is precisely why dieting alone does not fix cortisol weight gain in women.
-If the underlying hormonal driver — chronic stress and its cascading effects on cortisol, insulin, and appetite regulation — is not addressed, the body will continue to protect its abdominal fat stores regardless of how carefully you track your meals.
+This is precisely why dieting alone may not resolve cortisol-related weight gain in women.
+If the underlying hormonal driver is not addressed, the body may continue to protect its abdominal fat stores regardless of how carefully you track your meals.

 For a broader look at this issue, read Why Women Struggle to Lose Belly Fat.